mss423/mss423.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a *PhD candidate in Applied Mathematics at the University of Maryland*, working with [Professor MohammadTaghi Hajiaghayi](http://www.cs.umd.edu/~hajiagha/).
-I am mainly interested in approximate algorithms, auction / mechanism design, and game theoretic problems with work published at *NeurIPS, AAAI, AAMAS, and ICML*.
+I am currently a PhD candidate in Applied Mathematics advised by [Professor MohammadTaghi Hajiaghayi](http://www.cs.umd.edu/~hajiagha/) at the University of Maryland.
+I studied mathematics and biology at Cornell University from 2015 to 2019and began my PhD in August 2020 after working for a year as a research associate at the Yale School of Medicine under [Dr. Hal Blumenfeld](https://medicine.yale.edu/profile/hal_blumenfeld/).

-I did my *undergraduate studies in Mathematics with minors in Biological and Cognitive Sciences at Cornell University*.
-Between my undergraduate and graduate schooling, I worked as a post-graduate *research associate at Yale University's School of Medicine* in the field of computational neuroscience with [Dr. Hal Blumenfeld](https://medicine.yale.edu/profile/hal_blumenfeld/).
-My research focused on the applications of machine learning and data science approaches to EEG and fMRI in an effort to better understand and treat absence epilepsy.
-This work has appeared at multiplie *American Epilepsy Society (AES)* meetings and been published in the journals *NeuroImage* as well as *Annals of Clinical and Translational Neurology (ACTN)*.
+Broadly, I am interested in approximation algorithms, auction / mechanism design, and game theoretic problems with work published at NeurIPS, AAAI, AAMAS, and ICML.
+A fundamental theme underlying my research is the application of different concepts of "fairness" to theoretical problems in algorithmic design.

 ---